 Thicker examples with minimal lining can flit between climates with ease, while a block colour version in navy or grey will pack a tonal punch to white tees below and jackets above.

-It’s time to face facts, mankle season is over and it’s time to reacquaint your calves with cloth.
+It’s time to face facts, mankle season is over, and it’s time to reacquaint your calves with cloth.

 As a rule of thumb, you should own at least two weeks’ worth of matching socks in monochrome colours – no holes, no loose threads and certainly no novelty patterns.
 As one of the easiest – and cheapest – backbones of your wardrobe, there’s simply no excuse.

-- Topman Assorted Colour Cabana Socks 5 Pack
+- Topman 5 Pack Assorted Colour Socks

 Before you scoff and call ‘toff’, know that a gilet is a legit layering piece that will help you master getting dressed over the next few months.